Service Worker Caching Strategies

 if (res.ok) {

-// Clone required: response body is a single-use stream
+// Clone required: a response body is a single-use stream.

 await cache.put(event.request, res.clone());